........................................................................................ - a weBlog by Snowy and me.

 where the bullied tries to say to his bully

-'I will set my dad/my big brother/the police on you'
+'I will set my dad/big brother/the police on you'

-who looked after their own before they looked after anyone else.
+their own before they would looked after anyone else.

 The invisible friends of the bully were usually stronger

-bore witness to the weakness of the weaker boy.
+to the ineffectiveness of the weakness of the weaker boy.

 Adult hierarchies were explained as those with the most